baasbox/docs/source/index.md

 **collection** | The name of the collection.
 Mandatory.

 <aside class="notice">
-	A collection could contain documents that the user cannot read and therefore they are not included in the count.
+	A collection could contain documents that the user cannot read.
+Therefore they are not included in the count.
 </aside>

 <div class="snippet-title">